Kalyani Priyadarshan: Commercial success and career progression (2021–present)

 In her first film of 2021, Kalyani appeared in the Tamil film Maanaadu opposite Silambarasan, where she played a modern woman.
 It received positive reviews from critics and was successful at the box office.
 Haricharan Pudipeddi noted, "Kalyani is good and shines in the limited screen space she gets."
 Her next release in the same year was the Malayalam film Marakkar: Lion of the Arabian Sea opposite Pranav Mohanlal, where she played a Muslim warrior's wife.
 The film received mixed to negative reviews and failed at the box office.

 The year 2022 marked a turning point in Kalyani's career.
 All her three Malayalam releases were successful and gained her positive reviews.
 She first appeared as an engineer in Hridayam opposite Pranav Mohanlal.
 Sajin Shrijith stated, "Kalyani is aptly cast and Hridayam is her finest hour."
 A critic from Manorama Online noted, "Kalyani was effective as Nithya and her chemistry with Pranav is one of the high points of the film."
 A major commercial success, it was one of the highest-grossing film of the year.
 She next played an IT professional in Bro Daddy opposite Prithviraj Sukumaran.
 The film was directly released on Disney+ Hotstar.
 Janani K. opined: "Kalyani as Anna is a revelation.
 She is a natural and her expressions are apt for every situation."
 In her final film of the year, she appeared opposite Tovino Thomas in Thallumaala, playing a vlogger.
 A box office success, it became one of the highest-grossing films of the year.
-Nirmal Jovial of The Week noted, "Kalyani's BePathu is a strong swag character who claims a huge social media following.
+Nirmal Jovial of The Week noted, "Kalyani's BeEPathu is a strong swag character who claims a huge social media following.
 Pathu is safe in Kalyani's hands."